 Generally, compensation is either comparable or better in the pharmaceutical industry but this will vary depending on the role.
 Entry level positions at pharmaceutical companies may pay less than patient care roles.
 However, pay rises faster at pharmaceutical companies; within a few years healthcare care professionals at pharmaceutical companies will earn more than their cohorts in patient care settings.
 Compensation for some positions include company car and company stock.

-What types of pharmaceutical jobs and careers are available for physicians
+What types of pharmaceutical jobs and careers are available for physicians, pharmacists, and nurses?

 Articles about careers in the pharmaceutical industry